Carlisle: Ancient Carlisle

 The ancient history of Carlisle is derived mainly from archaeological evidence and the works of the Roman historian Tacitus.
 The earliest recorded inhabitants in the area were the Carvetii tribe of Britons who made up the main population of ancient Cumbria and North Lancashire.
-According to Boethius and John of Fordun, writing in the 8th and 9th centuries, Carlisle existed before the arrival of the Romans in Britain and was one of the strongest British towns at the time.
+According to the mediaeval historians Boethius and John of Fordun, Carlisle existed before the arrival of the Romans in Britain and was one of the strongest British towns at the time.
 In the time of the emperor Nero, it was said to have burned down.
 The Roman settlement was named Luguvalium, based on a native name that has been reconstructed as Brittonic *Luguwaljon, "[city] of Luguwalos", a masculine Celtic given name meaning "strength of Lugus".

 Excavations undertaken along Annetwell Street in the 1970s dated the Roman timber fort constructed at the site of present Carlisle Castle to the winter of AD 73.
 It protected a strategic location on the Roman road to the north and overlooking the confluence of the Caldew and Eden rivers.

 The fort at Carlisle was reconstructed in AD 83 using oak timbers from further afield, rather than local alder as a possible result of the increased Roman control of the area.
 At this time the Roman fort was garrisoned by a 500-strong cavalry regiment, the Ala Gallorum Sebosiana.

 By the early 2nd century, Carlisle was established as a prominent stronghold.
 The 'Stanegate' frontier, which consisted of Luguvalium and several other forts in a line east to Corbridge, was proving a more stable frontier against the Picts than those established deeper into Caledonia.
 In AD 122, the province was visited by Hadrian, who approved a plan to build a wall the length of the frontier.
 A new fort, Petriana, was therefore built in the Stanwix area of the city north of the river on Hadrian's Wall.
 It was the largest fort along the wall and was completed in stone by around AD 130.
 Like Luguvalium, which lay within sight, Petriana housed a nominal 1,000-strong cavalry regiment, the Ala Gallorum Petriana, the sole regiment of this size along the wall.
 Hadrian's successor Antoninus Pius abandoned the frontier and attempted to move further north; he built the Antonine Wall between the firths of Forth and Clyde.
 It was not a success and, after 20 years, the garrisons returned to Hadrian's Wall.

 At one time, Carlisle broke off from Rome when Marcus Carausius assumed power over the territory.
 He was assassinated and suffered damnatio memoriae, but a surviving reference to him has been uncovered in Carlisle.
 Coins excavated in the area suggest that Romans remained in Carlisle until the reign of Emperor Valentinian II, from AD 375 to AD 392.